Ruger P series: Service

 The P85 was originally developed as a replacement alternative for the U.S. Military's 1984 Joint Service Small Arms Program, a venture to replace the aging M1911A1 to a higher-capacity, NATO-compliant weapon.
 The P85 met all of the military's requirements, including a 20,000-round life expectancy.
 Despite this, the P85 was not completed in time for the first two trials.
 It was, however, able to compete in the later XM10 trials in 1988, for which Ruger supplied 30 P85s to the Aberdeen Proving Ground in Maryland.
 Despite performing well, the Beretta M9, which had succeeded at winning the previous two competitions, won once again and was awarded the contract.

-The Ruger P85 did find success with some police departments and civilians, as its rugged design and military qualities did see it adopted by the San Diego Police Department and the Wisconsin State Patrol.
+The P85 did find success with some police departments and civilians, as its rugged design and military qualities did see it adopted by the San Diego Police Department and the Wisconsin State Patrol.
 Both P85s and P89s were approved for carry by the Chicago Police Department.
 The P85 was also adopted by the Turkish National Police.
-In 2004, the US Army awarded Ruger & Co., Inc. a contract for 5,000 KP95D pistols to be delivered to the Army Tank-automotive and Armaments Command, which issued them to Iraqi Army and Police units.
+In 2004, the US Army awarded Ruger a contract for 5,000 KP95D pistols to be delivered to the Army Tank-automotive and Armaments Command, which issued them to Iraqi Army and Police units.

 Variants

 P85/P85 MKII

 The P85 was developed in 1985, but was not available until 1987.
 It was only available with a DA/SA trigger, decocker, and a manual safety.
 The P85 was affordable, initially retailing for just $295, about $100 cheaper than its nearest competitors.

-The Ruger P85 is a full-sized DA/SA alloy-framed service pistol originally designed to compete in the 1984 U.S. military pistol trials.
+The P85 is a full-sized DA/SA alloy-framed service pistol originally designed to compete in the 1984 U.S. military pistol trials.
 Unfortunately the design wasn't finalized until after the trials.
 The P85 found popularity on the civilian and law enforcement markets but many were recalled after one incident with the firing pin, resulting in a discharge.
 If the firing pin broke in front of the firing pin block, applying the safety, which dropped the hammer, could transfer enough energy to the broken firing pin to cause a discharge.
 The P85 was recalled, and a new safety was installed that prevented contact between firing pin and hammer during a decocking operation.
 This modification was done free of charge.
 This updated P85 was christened as the P85 MK II in 1989.
 Other updates included larger safety levers and improved accuracy.
 The P85 MK II was produced for several more years, until 1992.
 By then the P89 was in production (having been introduced the previous year), which is essentially just a re-branded P85 MK II.
 After the P89 was introduced, there was no longer a need to produce the P85 and it was discontinued.
 Both variants are chambered in 9mm and have a magazine capacity of 15+1 rounds.